List of major credit card issuers and networks

-For example, the U.S. Bank Visa® Platinum Card boasts one of the longest intro APR offers on the market today, and the U.S. Bank Altitude® Reserve Visa Infinite® Credit Card advertises a large welcome offer.
+For example, the U.S. Bank Visa® Platinum Card boasts one of the longest intro APR offers on the market today, and its rewards cards offer a great mix of high-value cash back and travel rewards.

-Wells Fargo was founded in 1852, and they have grown since then to become a major issuer of mortgage loans, car loans, credit cards and more.
-That said, Wells Fargo didn’t expand into the credit card industry until the 1960’s.
+Wells Fargo was founded in 1852, and has grown since then to become a major issuer of mortgage loans, car loans, credit cards and more.
+That said, Wells Fargo didn’t expand into the credit card industry until the 1960s.

 Popular Wells Fargo credit cards include:

-Advantages of this card issuer: Wells Fargo has released some exceptional card offerings over the last two years.
-This includes the Wells Fargo Reflect® Card, which has the potential to extend intro APR for up to 21 months if you meet basic requirements: 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers.
-Intro APR extension for 3 months with on-time minimum payments during the intro period.
-15.24% to 27.24% variable APR thereafter; balance transfers made within 120 days qualify for the intro rate and fee of 3% then a BT fee of up to 5%, min $5.
+Advantages of this card issuer: Wells Fargo has released some exceptional card offerings over the last few years.
+This includes the Wells Fargo Reflect® Card, which offers an intro APR for 21 months: 0 percent intro APR for 21 months from account opening on purchases and qualifying balance transfers, 17.99 to 29.99 percent variable APR thereafter; with a balance transfer fee of 5 percent, min $5.